rohitna/chatgpt-script/README.md

 3. Once the installation is complete, store your OpenAI API key in `~/openai_chatgpt/config.ini`.

 4. That's it, happy chatting with ChatGPT!

+## FAQs

+1. How do I grant Espanso access to microphone on a Mac?

+    This could be very tricky on newer versions of MacOS.
+Here are full instructions:
+    - Check if the SIP (System Integrity Protection) is disabled by running `csrutil status`.
+If it is enabled then you will need to disable it; see FAQ #2 below.
+    - Get the bundle identifier for Espanso using the following command:
+    ```bash
+    mdls -name kMDItemCFBundleIdentifier /Applications/Espanso.app
+    ```
+    You should see something like `com.federicoterzi.espanso`.
+    - The TCC (Transparency, Consent, and Control) database is a security feature on macOS that stores information about which applications are authorized to access certain sensitive resources, such as the camera, microphone, location services, and more.
+Enter into the TCC database by using the following command:
+    ```bash
+    sudo sqlite3 ~/Library/Application\ Support/com.apple.TCC/TCC.db
+    ```
+    You will be prompted for you mac password.
+You can now see how authorizations you have given so far to your applications by running:
+    ```bash
+    select * from access;
+    ```
+    - Grant microphone access to Espanso by running the following in the TCC database:
+    ```sqlite
+    insert into access
+    values
+    ('kTCCServiceMicrophone','com.federicoterzi.espanso', 0, 2, 2, 1, null, null, null, 'UNUSED', null, 0, 1671466672);
+    ```
+    - Verify that the permission has been successfully granted.
+      - Click on the Apple menu in the top left corner of your screen and select "System Preferences".
+      - Click on the "Security & Privacy" icon.
+      - Click on the "Privacy" tab.
+      - In the left sidebar, select "Microphone".
+      - Verify that Espanso is listed as an authorized app.
+   -  Re-enable SIP; see FAQ #3.

+2. How do I disable SIP (System Integrity Protection) on a Mac?

+    - Shut down your Mac.
+    - Restart your Mac in recovery mode.
+To do this, hold down the `Command + R` keys while your Mac starts up.
+    - Once your Mac is in recovery mode, click on the Utilities menu in the top menu bar and select Terminal.
+    - In the Terminal window, type the following command: `csrutil disable`.
+    - Press `Enter` on your keyboard.
+    - Restart your Mac normally.
+    - After disabling SIP, you will have full access to system files and can make changes to them.

+    However, it is important to note that disabling SIP can potentially make your Mac more vulnerable to malware and other security threats.
+Therefore, it is recommended that you re-enable SIP after you have completed your task that requires SIP to be disabled.

+3. How do I re-enable SIP on a Mac?
+ - Restart your Mac in Recovery mode by holding down the Command + R keys while your Mac is starting up.
+ - When the macOS Utilities window appears, click on the "Utilities" menu and select "Terminal".
+ - In the Terminal window, type the following command: csrutil enable.
+ - Press enter and then restart your Mac normally.

+    After your Mac restarts, SIP will be enabled again.
+Verify this by using `csrutil status`.